shavidw/shavidw/README.md

-# Hi there 👋
+# Hello World! 👋

-- :hammer_and_wrench: I’m currently working on a Verilog based project.
-- :books: I’m currently learning AWS...
+- :hammer_and_wrench: Intern at VizuaMatix